Herbert Druce

 Herbert Druce, FLS (14 July 1846 in London – 11 April 1913 in London) was an English entomologist.
 His collections were acquired by Frederick DuCane Godman (1834–1919), Osbert Salvin (1835–1898), and James John Joicey (1870–1932) before being bequeathed to the Natural History Museum in London.

+He operated The Baker Street Bazaar, or Druce & Co., after the death of his father Thomas Charles Druce in 1864.

+He was an incidental participant in the Druce-Portland affair, in which his father was alleged to be the same person as John Bentinck, 5th Duke of Portland.
+He was accused of perjury for stating that he had witnessed his father's death.
+However, the case failed and he was vindicated.

 He is not to be confused with his son, the English entomologist Hamilton Herbert Druce (1869 – 21 June 1922), who also worked on Lepidoptera.

+He died on 11 April 1913 at his residence, The Beeches, Circus Road, St John's Wood, aged 66.
+He was buried on 14 April in a family vault at Highgate Cemetery.